herenhuang/sim-game/README.md

 - Perfect for demos and testing

 ### With AI
-- Generates personalized choices based on project context
+- Generates personalized choices based on project context using Claude
 - Creates unique scenarios that react to user decision patterns
 - Analyzes choice history to craft relevant next steps
 - Each playthrough feels unique and personally tailored